LBHB/NEMS0/docs/source/signals.rst

 signal.

-A Signal can represent any type of data, such as subject pupil diameter, Local Field Potential (LFP), or a measurement of average neural spike rate during each discrete sampling period.
+A Signal can represent any type of data, such as subject pupil diameter, local field potential (LFP), or a measurement of average neural spike rate during each discrete sampling period.

 Working with signals